ShootMe/FallGuysStats/README.md

   - Highlight any number of shows and hit the 'DEL' key

 ## Changelog
+  - 1.97
+    - Logic to handle new game mode
   - 1.96
     - Fixed existing levels for the northernlion game mode to show up correctly
   - 1.95